syhw/snippyhollow.github.com/source/_posts/2013-03-13-you-could-have-come-up-with-em.markdown

 categories: [Bayesian, EM, mixture models]
 ---

-The problem that the expectation-maximization (EM) algorithm solves is simple to state.
+The problem that the expectation-maximization (EM) algorithms solve is simple to state.
 Given observed variables $X$ and hidden variables $Z$, the goal is to find the set of parameters $\theta$ that maximizes the likelihood:

 $$
 P(X|\theta) = \sum_{Z} P(X, Z|\theta)
 $$

+The full integration on $Z$ is most often intractable in practice.

 ### EM as averaging